Struggling to Calculate Percentage in Excel? Here’s How to Do It!

 Calculating percentage in Excel starts with dividing the part by the total and formatting the result as a percentage.
 This blog covered basic formulas, how to enter them, percentage increase and decrease calculations, adjusting values by percentages, and tips for formatting and avoiding common mistakes.

 Despite these straightforward steps, many still struggle with applying these formulas correctly and interpreting results in their data sets.
-Getting comfortable with these basics is key to making your data clear and actionable.
+This is where upGrad can help with its detailed courses.

 To help bridge this gap, upGrad’s personalized career guidance can help you explore the right learning path based on your goals.
 You can also visit your nearest upGrad center and start hands-on training today!